priscilla-arinze/SQL-Syntax-Basics/README.md

 # SQL Basics

+* Basic syntax
+* Creating databases
+* Creating tables
+* Aggregate functions
+* Inner joins
+* case/when/then
-Basic syntax, aggregate functions, inner joins, case/when/then, using, into
+* using, into